strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

       name: ".*"
 ```

-This patch will, for _all_ `RoleBinding` and `ClusterRoleBinding` in the `resources` list, replace the name of the first entry in the `subjects` list (in the base installation files this always the operator `ServiceAccount`) with the name specified in the patch.
+This patch updates all `RoleBinding` and `ClusterRoleBinding` resources in the resources list.
+It replaces the name of the first entry in the subjects list (which is the operator’s `ServiceAccount` in the base installation files) with the name specified in the patch.
 This name should be the original name in the base Strimzi  operator `ServiceAccount` plus the `nameSuffix`.
 It will also patch the `namespace` which should match the namespace where the service account is installed.
 In this case we assume all operator versions are installed in the `strimzi` namespace.